stanfordpython/python-assignments/assign0/README.md

 (cs41-env)$ python3 coconuts.py
 How many ounces of birds are carrying the coconuts?
 12.5 How many pounds of coconuts are there?
 2.5
-No. Carrying the coconuts is impossible
+No. Carrying the coconuts is impossible.
 ```

 ### Hints

 In all portions of this assignment, you may find it tedious to repeatedly enter inputs.
-You can create a file, for example called `coconuts-input.txt`, and populate it with the two lines `12.5` and `2.5` so that the file looks like:
+You can create a file, for example called `coconuts-input.txt`, and populate it with the two lines `17` and `3` so that the file looks like:

 ```
 17